Low-Boom/EDU-Wind-Tunnel/README.md

 ## Support
 This code is provided with no warranty or expectation of support.
 If you post something in the issues or discussion sections of GitHub I or another community member may be able to resolve your question.
 This is an initial release so the documentation and best practices are still evolving.
-If you have contributions, such as improved PID tuning or support for different hardware, please fork, tweak, pull, and merge at your discretion.
+If you have contributions, please fork, tweak, pull, and merge at your discretion.

 - **Issues**: [GitHub Issues](https://github.com/Low-Boom/EDU-wind-tunnel/issues)
 - **Discussions**: [GitHub Discussions](https://github.com/Low-Boom/EDU-wind-tunnel/discussions)